dankresio/documentation/README.md

-# documentation
+# Documentation utilities
-Utilities to make code documentation (e.g.: Sphinx)
+This repository contains some utilities that will help us to have a clean and ordered documentation (e.g.: Sphinx)